 This course must be taken for a letter grade.
 Internship placements typically require a commitment of two days per week.

-Course Restriction: Open only to students who have committed to an internship by the published deadline.
+Course restrictions: Open only to students who have committed to an internship by the published deadline.
 For Syracuse Management School majors, counts as a Business Elective only; does not count toward major or minor.

-- Human Development and Family Science majors/minors should register for this course under CFS 493.
+- Human Development and Family Science majors/minors should register for this course under HFS 493.

 - Music Industry majors/minors, register under MUI 408.